 Response to COVID-19:

 Due to the recent COVID-19/Coronavirus outbreaks, Animal Services will be adjusting our policies and procedures in order to comply with safe distancing requirements and healthy community engagement.
-We want to continue with our life saving work while
+We want to continue with our life saving work while maintaining the safety of our citizens and staff.
+Please see below for the current operating and response procedures:

 Animal services is a division of the Sustainability & Public Health department designed to promote public health and safety through education, enforcement and legislation.
 The major objectives of Animal Services are to protect the public from diseases (such as rabies) that can be transmitted from animals to humans, to reduce the number of traffic emergencies caused by uncontrolled animals, to abate nuisances and annoyance to citizens caused by animals, to reunite pets with owners, to promote the adoption of unwanted or stray animals housed at the city’s animal shelter and to operate the city’s animal shelter in a humane and sanitary manner.